inet-framework/inet-showcases/wireless/coexistence/doc/index.rst

 .. **TODO: wifi channel number offset**

 The Wifi hosts are configured to have :ned:`Ieee80211DimensionalRadio`.
-The default signal shape is not changed in the transmitter, so the radio uses a flat signal in time and frequency.
+The default signal shape in time is not changed in the transmitter, so the radio uses a flat signal in time.
+In frequency, instead of the default flat signal, we configure a more realistic shape.

+**TODO**

+- about how to specify the psu
+- what shapes we're using

 The Wifi channel is set to Channel 9 (center frequency of 2452MHz) to ensure that the Wifi transmissions overlap with the 802.15.4 transmissions in frequency.
 Here is the configuration for the Wifi host radios in
 :download:`omnetpp.ini <../omnetpp.ini>`: